Commercial Observer’s Annual Power Gala Gets a Boost From the Fed

 The award was accepted by RXR’s William Elder and Andrew Ackerman, and by Andrew Sussman and Lewis Miller from CBRE, who represented Davis Polk & Wardwell.

 Gross presented the next award, for Investment Deal of the Year, to Jeff Sutton of Wharton Properties as well as to Will Silverman and Gary Phillips of Eastdil Secured for a deal in two parts.
-First, for the sale of Wharton’s 720-724 Fifth Avenue and its adjacent annex to Prada for $835 Million in December 2023, making it the largest New York City deal of 2023.
+First, for the sale of Wharton’s 720-724 Fifth Avenue and its adjacent annex to Prada for $835 million in December 2023, making it the largest New York City deal of 2023.

 Then, that same team sold the retail portion of Sutton’s 715-717 Fifth Avenue to Gucci owner Kering for $963 million, making it a sure bet for one of the largest transactions of 2024.

-Next up, Neuman awarded Financing Deal of the Year to Blackstone for its $2.35 billion BX Commercial Mortgage Trust 2024-XL-5, a commercial mortgage-backed securities deal that financed a collection of over 150 industrial properties spanning 11 states what Neuman called “the largest single-asset, single-borrower deal of the past two years.”
+Next up, Neuman awarded Financing Deal of the Year to Blackstone for its $2.35 billion BX Commercial Mortgage Trust 2024-XL-5, a commercial mortgage-backed securities deal that financed a collection of over 150 industrial properties spanning 11 states in what Neuman called “the largest single-asset, single-borrower deal of the past two years.”
 Blackstone’s Rebecca Levitan and Louise Andreeff accepted the award.

 The final award of the night, the Urban Developer Award, was delivered to Brookfield, and accepted by Brown.